ShermanOneberry/android-survey-app/backend/README.md

 # App Backend

-This is a collection of code that is meant to live in the backend
+This is a collection of code that is meant to live in the backend.

+- `pocketbase_direct` just contains a pocketbase installation.
+  It's best used when we can use Let's Encrypt for Certificate signing.

+  TODO: Consider replacing this with a link to the Pocketbase project

+- `pocketbase_docker_windows` contains a dockerized version of pocketbase, with reverse proxy.
+  This is best used for when we cannot use Let's Encrypt.

+- `pocketbase_scripts` contains a node project with scripts for loading incoming Excel data, and generating outgoing Excel reports.

 ## Installation